alloba/book-of-hours-notes/_templates/parts-of-the-soul-template.md

 ---
 aspects:
-  - element of the soul
+  - element of the soul: 1
-  - occupant
+  - occupant: 1
 tags:
   - soul
   - card